thuyiya/react-native-boilerplate/README.md

 3. Delete ios and android folder if its exist in the root of the file by using `rm -rf ios android`
 4. Genarate ios and android folder again using `react-native eject`
 5. For check run the project in ios or android using run command from the react native Docs
+6. Setup version control, setup git environment in your machine
+7. Remove existing .git file from the project `rm -rf .git`
+8. Git init `git init`
+9. Add git remote `git remote add origin <YOUR_REPO_URL>`
+10. Checkout for other branches if that match for your case.

 ---